The Fortune Hunter (1927 film)

-The Fortune Hunter is a lost 1927 silent film comedy directed by Charles Reisner and starring Syd Chaplin.
+The Fortune Hunter is a lost 1927 synchronized sound film comedy directed by Charles Reisner and starring Syd Chaplin.
 It is based on the 1909 Broadway play The Fortune Hunter by Winchell Smith.
-It was produced by Warner Brothers who released it with a Vitaphone soundtrack.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the Vitaphone sound-on-disc process.
+The film was produced by Warner Brothers.